juliousmulumba23/juliousmulumba23/README.md

 - 👋 Hi, I’m @juliousmulumba23
 - 👀 I’m interested in Linux, Automation and ochestration
-- 🌱 Cloud Engineer with Dominion Energy.
+- 🌱 Cloud Engineer with Southern Business Solutions Uganda Ltd.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ssekwejulious@gmail.com